 Why do we offer this free service?

 True North Clinical Research conducts clinical trials, researching new medications that are being developed for various disease states.
 This research is an important part of the process in developing new treatments for conditions like Alzheimer’s disease.
-By attending a memory clinic, you are in no way obligated to participate in research; however, it is an integral part of the qualification process.
+By attending a memory clinic, you are in no way obligated to participate in research.

 Memory Clinic Process